top of page

 Choose one of the short films from the curated list of short documentaries on race, bias, and identity provided by the New York Times Learning Network’s Film Club.

-After viewing, record a brief reflection on Flipgrid using these questions as a guide to your response:
+After viewing, record a brief reflection using these questions as a guide to your response:

 • What moments in this film stood out for you?